-TFUEL3 - Fundamentals of Electricity - 3 Credits Lecture 60 hrs
+TFUEL3 - Fundamentals of Electricity - 3 Credits Lecture 60 hrs/Outside the Classroom Work 15 hrs

 This course provides students with a basic knowledge of electricity.
 Includes atomic theory, analysis of direct and alternate current circuits, using fundamental concepts of mathematics and physics.
 Laws that regulate the electrician's profession are also discussed.